joergen7/gruff/README.md

 ![substeer Petri net model](priv/substeer_pnet.png)

-*Petri net model of the substeer interface and internal behavior.*
+*Petri net model of the substeer interface and internal behavior with three worker processes.*

 ## Differences to poolboy